Reduce salon color waste and keep more of every service dollar

 Overmixing

-The safest bowl in the moment can become the most expensive habit over time.
+The bowl that feels safest in the moment can quietly become the most expensive habit on the floor.

 Waste Source